officert/mongotron/README.md

 ###Troubleshooting

 ####electron command not found
-If you get this error you don't have Elecron installed.
+If you get this error you don't have Electron installed.
 Go [here] (https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md) to install it.

 ### Releasing
 this will create a release directory and package the app into an executable